DewmiKarunarathna/my-first-repo/README.md

 - entering to the game
 - added a show title function to display welcome message
 - added cave functions
 - the turn function is created to print the left and right messages
+- completed functions